rhenning/resume/README.md

 ### Where can I see your résumé?

-Please visit this project's **[list of most recent Releases and Assets][releases]**, where you can find and download documents suitable for viewing.
-PDF is recommended for human beings, but several additional formats are available for convenience.
-PDF, GitHub-flavored Markdown, HTML, and DOCX (Microsoft Office Open XML) are available at the time of writing.
+Please visit this project's **[list of most recent Releases and Assets][releases]**, where you can download documents suitable for viewing.
+I recommend PDF for humans, but other formats are available for convenience.
+PDF, Markdown, HTML, and DOCX (Microsoft Office Open XML) are available at the time of writing.

 ### What's all this "Releases and Assets" jargon?